zlogic/pterodapter/README.md

-# Pterodapter
+# pterodapter

 ![Build status](https://github.com/zlogic/pterodapter/actions/workflows/cargo-build.yml/badge.svg)

 <img src="logo.png" alt="Logo" style="width:32px;height:32px;">

-Pterodapter is a userspace Proxy-to-FortiVPN adapter that acts as an open standard SOCKS5/HTTP/CONNECT proxy server, and forwards traffic to a FortiVPN network.
+pterodapter is a userspace Proxy-to-FortiVPN adapter that acts as

+* an L5 open standard SOCKS5/HTTP/CONNECT proxy server
+* or an L3 IKEv2 VPN server (a subset of [RFC 7296](https://datatracker.ietf.org/doc/html/rfc7296) is implemented)

+and forwards traffic to a FortiVPN network.

+## Proxy mode

 No drivers to install or root access to create tun/utun devices.